clementblaudeau/pvs-tricks/README.md

 ## System
 * You can resize the width of the displayed (pretty-printed) formulas by using `M-x eval-expression` and then typing `(pvs-set-linelength n)` where n is the value you want
+* When working with long sequents, you might prefer having the `step-proof` setup horizontal rather than vertical.
+You can bind `C-x |` to switch from the vertical splitting of pvs to an horizontal one by adding the content of `emacs/splitting.el` to your `.emacs`